 I have met very few people who ever heard of the XM148.
 I remember that It was cumbersome to load and shoot.
 The cocking mechanism was broken on mine and I had a piece of shoestring tied through it.
-As I remember, you had to almost turn it over to load an HE, push the barrell forward put the round in, close it, cock it, pull the trigger back, (it was on some sort of seperate rod as I remember it) aim and fire.
+As I remember, you had to almost turn it over to load an HE, push the barrel forward put the round in, close it, cock it, pull the trigger back, (it was on some sort of separate rod as I remember it) aim and fire.
 I guess I had mine for about 3 or 4 months.

 I fired the 3.5 ” rocket launcher in AIT also.
 I think that means we are old.
 I used the M14 throughout my training and fired the m14E1 (?) automatic rifle also.
 I have not fired any sort of weapon except a pellet gun since 1989.

 I forgot to comment on the “getting old” bit, Bill.
 Could be worse… we could have fired the 2.5 if you know what that was.
 Wanted to just check to see if memory served me.
 It’s getting harder and harder to check things military without finding yourself on some frickin game site.
 All the little bastards have the fantasy, few have the balls.